 Discover your village.

 The village of Chiselborough is situated in South Somerset, 5 miles W of Yeovil and 3 miles N of Crewkerne.
 It lies in the shelter of five hills—Gawlers, Pease, Brympton, Pen and Balham.
-It is a small village with a population of 275 and has a traditional village pub, The Cat Head Inn, church and village hall.
+It is a small village with a population of 275 and has a church, village hall, and antiques shop.
 There are primary schools and a village shop in adjacent villages.

 A welcome pack for new residents, prepared by CPC, is here

-Chiselborough Common: It has been decided to hold regular working parties on the common on the last Saturday of the month.
-To keep interested parties in the picture we are setting up a WhatsApp Group.
-If anyone would like to be included could they text me their details to 07815 569815 —Jen
+Chiselborough Common: We hold regular working parties on the common on the last Saturday of the month.
+To keep interested parties in the picture we have a WhatsApp Group.
+If anyone would like to be included, please email Martyn here.

 Chiselborough Yellow Book is a fascinating book about the history of village and its houses.
 The Somerset & S Avon Vernacular building research group has available additional copies of “Somerset villages, the houses, cottages and farms of Chiselborough”.
 This publication is known as the “Yellow Book” due to the colour of its cover.
 It is over 100 pages, detailing historical information about many of the houses and cottages, with floor plans and information of previous inhabitants.
 Cost £10 per copy.
 To aid logistics Fiona Wilson (Bridgestone House) is holding these copies.
 Anyone interested can contact Fiona on 07734495726, or by email or feel free to knock on the door!